World Children's Day 2024: What food means to children

 These children have been displaced from their homes and are currently living in tents, experiencing daily shelling and poor living conditions.

-This is a drawing by Salam, a 10-year-old girl, whose neighbourhood was targeted in Gaza.
+This is a drawing by Salma, a 10-year-old girl, whose neighbourhood was targeted in Gaza.
 Her mother and brother died, her younger sister had to have her lower leg and four fingers amputated, and she and her father were injured and burned.
 She was admitted to an MSF field hospital and taken care of by a multidisciplinary team.
 She joined activities in the internally displaced people tents and mental health tent every day.

 Conflict and famine